Skip to main content

 Amerzone The Explorer's Legacy Game Cover

-Amerzone The Explorer's Legacy is a single player simulation game.
+Amerzone The Explorer's Legacy is a single player simulation game with fantasy and comedy themes.
 It was developed by Microids Studio Paris and was released on April 24, 2025.
 It received mostly positive reviews from critics and positive reviews from players.

 Set off on a quest for the Great White Birds in a mysterious land